 Memorial Day for Delaware Lawyers

-Luckily, Sussex County has several excellent criminal defense and traffic law attorneys.
-To determine the best one for you, review their websites, asks your friends and most importantly talk to the attorney.
-Ask them questions about their experience, how they intend to address your case, what are your responsibilities and what are the attorney’s responsibilities?
+Luckily, Sussex County has several excellent criminal defense and traffic, law attorneys.
+To determine the best one for you, review their websites, asks your friends, and most importantly talk to the attorney.
+Ask them questions about their experience, how they intend to address your case, your responsibilities, and the attorney’s responsibilities?
 Simply talking to the attorney and asking them questions, even if you can only talk to them on the phone, will often let you know whether you feel comfortable with that lawyer and whether they will be responsive to the needs of your case.

 As you would with other important decisions, when you hire an attorney, do your homework.
 If you have any questions contact Ron Phillips at firstname.lastname@example.org or call 302-855-9300 (Georgetown) or 302-422-9300 (Milford) 302-628-9300 (Seaford).

 Ron Phillips has been a lifeguard for over 35 years and a surfer for over 37.
 In his spare time, he moonlights as an attorney and is a partner in the law firm of Murray Phillips & Gay.
 Email Ron.